-As briefly mentioned in the beginning of this article, Emoxypine is an Anxiolytic when used as the succinate salt.
+Emoxypine is an Anxiolytic when used as the succinate salt.

-From what I could find Emoxypine was first synthesized in Russia by a company called, PharmaSoft.
+Emoxypine was first synthesized in Russia by a company called, PharmaSoft.

-Though it isn't approved for any particular medical use in EU and the US, it is widely used in Russia.
+Though it isn't approved for any particular medical use in the EU and the US, it is widely used in Russia.

-According to this study we can see that it shows promising results as an Anxiolytic.
+According to this study, we can see that it shows promising results as an Anxiolytic.

-From the study we can also see that the scientists observed an antidepressant effect as well as neuroprotective and anti-inflammatory action.
+Scientists observed an antidepressant effect as well as neuroprotective and anti-inflammatory action.